seansawyer/seansawyer.github.com/index.md

   replaces 18 servers running
   the previous Rails solution and performs a superset of its predecessor’s tasks in a fraction of the time.
-* Rearchitecting and leading development of the Facebook conversation/moderation features of Vitrue Publisher, using the Open Graph API and FQL.
+* Rearchitecting and leading development of Vitrue Publisher's conversational features for Facebook and Twitter.
 * Prototyping Vitrue’s location-based marketing offering: a self-service toolkit with Foursquare and Facebook Places integration.
-* Collaborating with other members of the devops team to build and maintain Vitrue’s EC2 infrastructure using Chef and Scalr.
+* Collaborating with other members of the team on devops-focused efforts, building and maintaining Vitrue’s EC2 infrastructure using Chef and Scalr.
 * Providing practical and conceptual guidance to fellow engineers.

 __Senior Software Engineer__ at